Water Power Technologies Office, Office of Energy Efficiency and Renewable Energy, Department of Energy.

 Start Supplemental Information

 In the Energy Policy Act of 2005 (EPAct 2005; Pub.
 L. 109-58), Congress established a new program to support the expansion of hydropower energy development at existing dams and impoundments through an incentive payment procedure.
 Under Section 242 of EPAct 2005, the Secretary of Energy is directed to provide incentive payments to the owner or authorized operator of qualified hydroelectric facilities for energy generated and sold by a qualified hydroelectric facility for a specified 10-year period (See 42 U.S.C.
 15881).
-The Consolidated Appropriations Act, 2017 authorized funding for the Section 242 program for conventional hydropower under EPAct 2005.
-In FY2017 DOE allocated $6.6M for this purpose.
+The 2019 Consolidated Appropriations Act authorized funding for the Section 242 program for conventional hydropower under EPAct 2005.
+In FY 2019, DOE allocated $6.6M for this purpose.

-Recently DOE made a minor update to its Guidance for the Energy Policy Act of 2005 Section 242.
-The final guidance is available at: https://energy.gov/eere/water/downloads/federal-register-notice-epact-2005-section-242-hydroelectric-incentive-0.
-Each application will be reviewed based on the Guidance.
-DOE has updated its Guidance by requesting a statement from the owner or authorized operator indicating what the incentive has been used for in previous years and, if awarded, what the incentive will be used for in the upcoming year.
-The response will not affect the eligibility decision or the amount of the incentive to be received.
-DOE notes that applicants that received incentive payments for prior calendar years must submit a full application addressing all eligibility requirements for hydroelectricity generated and sold in calendar year 2016.
+DOE notes that applicants that received incentive payments for prior calendar years must submit a full application addressing all eligibility requirements for hydroelectricity generated and sold in calendar year 2018.
+DOE will not consider previously submitted application materials.
+Applications that refer to previous application materials or statements in lieu of submitting current information will not be considered.
 As authorized under Section 242 of EPAct 2005, and as explained in the Guidance, DOE also notes that it will only accept applications from qualified hydroelectric facilities that began operations at an existing dam or conduit during the inclusive period beginning October 1, 2005, and ending on September 30, 2015.
-Therefore, although DOE is accepting applications for full calendar year 2016 production, the qualified hydroelectric facility must have begun operations starting October 1, 2005, through September 30, 2015, for DOE to consider the application.
+Therefore, although DOE is accepting applications for full calendar year 2018 production, the qualified hydroelectric facility must have begun operations starting October 1, 2005, through September 30, 2015, for DOE to consider the application.

 End Supplemental Information